 Information Commissioner review

 You can ask the Australian Information Commissioner to review our original decision or our decision on internal review within 60 days of the date of decision (or 30 days after you are notified if you are an affected third party).
 The Information Commissioner can affirm or vary the decision or substitute a new decision.
 The Information Commissioner may decide not to conduct a review in certain circumstances.
 There is no charge for an application to the Information Commissioner.
-More information is available at the Office of the Australian Information Commissioner (OAIC) website has information on the FOI review process.
+The Office of the Australian Information Commissioner (OAIC) website has information on the FOI review process.

 If you are unhappy with the way we have handled your request or with our Information Publication Scheme, you can complain to the Australian Information Commissioner who may investigate our actions.
 More information is available on the OAIC website.
 The Commonwealth Ombudsman can also investigate complaints about our actions.
 However, the Commonwealth Ombudsman and the Information Commissioner will consult to avoid the same matter being investigated twice.